-This post has been compensated as part of my ongoing partnership with Mountain Rose Herbs and may contain affiliate links.
+This post has been compensated as part of my ongoing partnership with Mountain Rose Herbs.
 As always, all opinions are 100% my own.
-Thank you for supporting the brands that keep me creative in my tiny kitchen!

 This list of 30 tips for reducing kitchen waste is full of ideas to help build money-saving, eco-friendly habits for an environmentally conscious lifestyle.